This article explains how to check for worn-out cleats for major brands such as Shimano, Look, Speedplay, and Time.

-When to replace your cleats
+When to replace worn-out cleats?

 - Wear indicator.
 Shimano and Look cleats have wear indicators.
 Replace the cleats once the wear indicators are visible.

-- Fore-aft movements when pedaling mean that the cleat-pedal contact surface is loose or has tiny gaps.
+- Fore-aft movements when pedaling mean the cleat-pedal contact surface is loose or has tiny gaps.
 This is usually due to unexpected wear on the cleat surface.
 Fore-aft movement is different from lateral movement, which is the float angle.

-Why replace cleats
+Why replace worn-out cleats?

 - Safety.
 A worn-out cleat poses a risk to yourself and the group you’re riding with.
 Worn-out cleats can cause you to unclip unexpectedly, especially when riding off the saddle.